abrotman/BIMI_MUA/bimi_mua.md

 *.sel_sign._bimi.isp.net CNAME sel_sign._bimi.isp.net.

+When the MUA performs a lookup, the wildcard MUST match and provide the MUA with the proper public key to validate the signature.

+# MUA Validation

+As with DKIM, the MUA will use the cryptographic signature to validate the protected contents.
+Additionally, the MUA may use a sha-256 hash to validate the message and signature are meant for the recipient using the MUA.

 # Revocation

-There could exist any number of reasons for a receiving entity to no longer desire to display iconography for a given sending domain.
-This could include certificate revocation from the CA, diminished local reputation, extensive abuse reports, or anything else.
+There could exist any number of reasons for a receiving entity to no longer desire to display iconography related to a given sending domain.
+This could include certificate revocation from the CA, diminished local reputation, extensive abuse reports, certificate expiration, or anything else.

 In the case where this happens, the MBP (again, isp.net) can publish a NULL record at the location where the domain would normally match a wildcard.
-If we also use `example.net`, this may look like this:
+If we also use `marketing.example.org`, this MUST appear as:

-example.net.sel_sign._bimi.isp.net TXT "v=BIMI1;"
+marketing.example.org.sel_sign._bimi.isp.net TXT "v=BIMI1;"

 The important part is that the DNS response does not include a functional public key that could be used to validate the signature.
+If compared to the wildcard DNS entry defined earlier, there will no longer be a public key that can be used for validation.
+The DNS record MUST contain only a `v` tag, and no `p` (public key) tag.

-This would ensure the MUA is no longer able to retrieve the public keys necessary to validate the signature.
-In this case, it should no longer utilize the headers, even though they do still exist in the stored message.
+This should ensure the MUA is no longer able to retrieve the public keys necessary to validate the signature.
+In this case, the MUA MUST NOT utilize the headers, even though they do still exist in the stored message.

+See the Appendix for how this would look in practice.

+[Consideration: Do we care about individual
+    selectors for the sending domain?]

+[Consideration: Do we care that senders can
+    see when/if their domain has been revoked?]

+## Wildcard Revocation

+Two situations could exist here.
+A MBP would like to revoke multiple third-level domains for a single apex domain.
+Another could be that the MBP would like to rotate older keys.

+### Multi-domain Revocation

+In a case where the domain `example.org` sends messages as:

+`marketing.example.org`
+`billing.example.org`

+And the MBP would like to revoke for the entirety of `example.org`, a wildcard record could be published to match multiple:

+example.org.sel_sign._bimi.isp.net TXT "v=BIMI1;"
+*.example.org.sel_sign._bimi.isp.net TXT "v=BIMI1;"

+### Public Key Revocation/Rotation

+The MBP could determine that an older key needs to be retired.
+In this case the MBP could either remove the DNS record, or continue publishing without a valid public key attached:

+sel_sign._bimi.isp.net TXT "v=BIMI1;"
+*.sel_sign._bimi.isp.net CNAME sel_sign._bimi.isp.net

+For any MUA attempting to validate a signature, this action SHOULD fail.
+The MBP should rotate keys far ahead of removal of older keys so that recent messages are not disassociated with the imagery the MBP believes should be displayed.

 # Security Considerations

 ## Key Separation

-The key used to sign these BIMI headers should not be shared with another portion of the receiving platform.
+The key used to sign these BIMI headers SHOULD NOT be shared with another portion of the receiving platform.

 ## Header Removal

-Any MBP receiving these headers intact should remove these and perform their own evaluations.
+Any MBP receiving these headers intact SHOULD remove these and perform their own evaluations.

+## DNS/Key caching

+Care should be taken not to cache public keys retrieved for an excessive amount of time.
+It's presumed that the MBP has a good reason to revoke the display of related imagery.

 # Appendix A

-For purposes below, sending is `example.com`, MBP is `isp.net`, and selector is `sel_sign`.
+For purposes below, sending is `marketing.example.org`, MBP is `isp.net`, and selector is `sel_sign`.

 ## Normal Operational Steps